 Visual Arts: A Flourishing Field (VAFF) is a project of AMQF’s Culture and Arts Programme (CAP).
 Funded by Sweden, it is a US$4 million sub-granting project being implemented over a period of six years (2017–22) that aspires to achieve a more sustainable, vibrant and innovative visual arts field in Palestine.
 VAFF has been developed through a participatory approach involving several visual arts institutions and individual artists in Palestine in order to better identify and address the needs of the visual arts scene through the project.

 The VAFF Project’s Outcomes:

 VAFF aims to achieve the following outcomes:

-- The enhanced organisational capacity and sustainability of the visual arts organisations that have significantly contributed to the vibrancy of the visual arts field in Palestine.
+- The enhanced organisational capacity and sustainability of the visual arts organisations that have contributed significantly to the vibrancy of the visual arts field in Palestine.

 - The further development of art education programmes and other learning and research opportunities, and making these available to artists, art students and professionals.

 - Art organisations that are active in extending support to artists and art professionals for the production of innovative works and community-based art projects and building a wider audience base.